skin care essentials 12 Moisturizer Hacks To Optimize Your Skin Care Routine

 If you want to help sheer your liquid foundation out a bit, mix a small amount with your moisturizer before applying it to your face.
-That way you’ll still get coverage without looking like your makeup is overdone.
-You’ll basically have created your own tinted moisturizer!
+That way you’ll still get coverage without looking like your makeup is overdone, and basically create a DIY tinted moisturizer.

-Our fave way to apply this moisturizer-foundation combo?
-With a makeup blender, like the L’Oréal Paris Infallible Blend Artist Foundation Blender.
-Use quick dabbing and rolling motions to blend it onto your skin.
+To apply this moisturizer-foundation combo, take a makeup blender, like the L’Oréal Paris Infallible Blend Artist Foundation Blender, and use quick dabbing motions to bounce and blend the mixture onto your skin.

-Is your skin on the dry, dull side?
-Consider using a facial oil before applying moisturizer.
+If your skin is on the dry, dull side, consider using a facial oil before applying moisturizer.
 After cleansing, place four to five drops of the facial oil in the palm of your hand and dab it onto your face in small dots.
 Smooth it from your nose to your ears, your eyebrows to your hairline, and your neck to your jawline.
-Then, follow up with your moisturizer for even more hydration.
+Then, follow up with your moisturizer of choice for even more hydration.

-Always in a rush in the morning?
-Well, you shouldn’t skip out on sunscreen—even if you’re running late.
-That’s because when you spend prolonged periods of time in the sun without protection, it can lead to damage—and down the road, that can show up as visible signs of aging like dark spots and wrinkles.
-Yikes.
-The FDA recommends wearing a broad-spectrum (meaning it protects against UVA and UVB rays) SPF of 15 or higher every day.
+If you’re always in a rush in the mornings, it can be easy to skip out on your sunscreen — which can be detrimental to your skin health.
+That’s because when you spend prolonged periods of time in the sun without protection, it can lead to damage — which can show up as visible signs of aging like dark spots and wrinkles down the road.
+The AAD recommends wearing a broad-spectrum (meaning it protects against UVA and UVB rays) SPF of 30 or greater every day.

 Of course, we get that sometimes it’s a struggle to fit extra steps into your morning skin care routine.
 The good news is, you don’t have to apply a separate moisturizer and sunscreen.
-Just reach for a moisturizer formulated with broad-spectrum SPF!
-Try the L’Oréal Paris RevitaLift Bright Reveal Brightening Day Lotion SPF 30, which is formulated with glycolic acid, Pro-Retinol, vitamin C, and broad-spectrum SPF 30.
-Apply it 15 minutes before stepping outside—and toss it in your purse so that you have it on hand for reapplication, which the FDA advises doing at least every two hours.
+Just reach for a moisturizer that’s formulated with broad-spectrum SPF.

-Editor’s tip: Don’t forget to take other protective measures!
-If you’ve started wearing sunscreen, you’ve made a major step in the right direction but it’s not enough.
+Editor’s tip: If you’ve started wearing sunscreen, you’ve made a major step in the right direction — but it’s not enough.
 You’ll also want to limit time in the sun (especially during the sun’s peak hours from 10 AM to 2 PM), seek out shade, and wear protective accessories like a broad-brimmed hat and UV-blocking sunglasses.

-ICYMI, exfoliation is the process of sloughing away dead skin cells from the surface of your skin.
-When you exfoliate, you can help your other skin care products—like your moisturizer—work better since they won’t be sitting on top of all that buildup.
-As far as how often you should exfoliate, there’s no right or wrong answer—everyone’s skin is different, so pay attention to how yours responds in order to determine what’s best for you.
+When you exfoliate, you can help your other skin care products — like your moisturizer — work better since they won’t be sitting on top of dead skin cells and can penetrate the skin easily.
+As far as how often you should exfoliate, there’s no right or wrong answer — everyone’s skin is different, so pay attention to how yours responds in order to determine what’s best for you.

-Of course, at this point you probably know what we’re going to say next: Don’t just think about your face!
-You can exfoliate your body too!
+Of course, at this point you probably know what we’re going to say next — don’t just think about your face.
 Try using a dry brush before bathing or break out a scrub in the shower.
-Whether you’re exfoliating your face or your body, remember to be gentle!
+Whether you’re exfoliating your face or your body, remember to be gentle.

-The skin around your eyes is thinner than the rest of the skin on your face—and that means it deserves some specific attention.
-Hence the existence of eye cream.
-Don’t use your regular moisturizer to hydrate the skin around your eyes—use an eye cream instead.
-Since they’re specifically formulated for use around the eyes, you reduce your chances of experiencing irritation—a big win in our books.
+The skin around your eyes is thinner than the rest of the skin on your face — and that means it deserves some specific attention — hence the existence of eye cream).
+Don’t use your regular moisturizer to hydrate the skin around your eyes.
+Since eye creams are specifically formulated for use around the eyes, you reduce your chances of experiencing irritation — a big win in our books.

 Need a rec?
-The L’Oréal Paris Eye Defense is a light, non-greasy gel-cream specially formulated to defend against the signs of premature aging around the eyes, including puffiness, fine lines, wrinkles, and dark circles.
+The L’Oréal Paris Age Perfect Cell Renewal Anti-Aging Eye Cream Treatment is a hydrating, non-greasy gel-cream specially formulated to defend against the signs of premature aging around the eyes, including puffiness, fine lines, bags, and dark circles.
 Morning and night, apply it in small dots around your eye until it’s absorbed.

-Your feet go through a lot—you’re on them all day, and sometimes they’re cooped up in tight heels or heavy boots.
-Needless to say, sometimes they deserve a little extra caring.
+Your feet go through a lot — you’re on them all day, and sometimes they’re cooped up in tight heels or heavy boots.
+Needless to say, sometimes they deserve a little extra TLC.
 If your feet are dry, slather on a foot cream and put a pair of socks on top before you go to bed.
-Bonus points if they’re fuzzy socks—it’s the perfect way to fit in a bit of self-care.
-Now, sweet dreams!